Search Articles

 In some states that do pay a supplement, you may qualify for the state payment even if you don't meet the federal SSI eligibility criteria.
 But even in those states that supplement the federal payment, the total SSI benefit usually falls below the poverty level.
 (For more information on state supplements, visit the SSA website.)

 The idea of the SSI program is to provide a floor income level.
 If you are receiving income from another source, your SSI benefit will be cut dollar for dollar.
-In addition, the SSA deems food and shelter you receive from another source to be "in kind" income.
+In addition, the SSA deems shelter you receive from another source to be "in kind" income.
 As a result, actual payment amounts vary depending on your income, living arrangements, and other factors.

 While the SSI program's benefits are meager, in most states SSI recipients are also automatically eligible to receive Medicaid.
 Medicaid can pay for hospital stays, doctor bills, prescription drugs, nursing home care, and other health costs.
 SSI recipients may also be eligible for food stamps in every state except California and, in some cases, for special programs for the developmentally delayed.